billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Is useful to evaluate the energy efficiency performance of individual components of a network element.
 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.

+Site Energy Efficiency (SEE):
+: It's used to determine the energy efficiency of a telecommunication site.
+A site generally includes rectifiers, cooling, storage, security and IT equipment.
+For datacentres, the "Total site energy" more globally includes building load, powering equipment (e.g. switchgear, uninterruptible power supply (UPS), battery backup), cooling equipment (e.g. chillers, Computer Room Air Conditioning unit (CRAC)) and IT equipment energy.

 # Sample Energy Efficiency Metrics and Measurement Methods {#sec-metrics}